Cathode Ray Tube (CRT)

-CRT - Cathode Ray Tube - The Original
+The original CRT - Cathode Ray Tube

 The cathode ray tube (CRT) is a vacuum tube containing an electron gun (a source of electrons) and a fluorescent screen, with internal or external means to accelerate and deflect the electron beam, used to create images in the form of light emitted from the fluorescent screen.
 The image may represent electrical waveforms (oscilloscope), pictures (television, computer monitor), radar targets and others.

-A CRT monitor operates much like your regular television set.
-A cathode ray tube (CRT) uses an electron gun to shoot electron beams through a metal grille or mask on the inside of a glass monitor screen.
-The screen is coated with phosphor dots that glow red, green, or blue to create any colour and produce the image you see on your monitor.
+CRT Basics - How does it work: A cathode ray tube (CRT) uses an electron gun to shoot electron beams through a metal grille or mask on the inside of a glass monitor screen.
+The screen is coated with phosphor dots that glow red, green, or blue as the electron beam hits them, combining the three individual colours to create any colour or image.
 Shooting the gun at the appropriate colours in differing intensities produces the full colour spectrum.

-Dot Pitch - is the spacing between pixels on a CRT, measured in millimetres.
+Dot Pitch is the spacing between pixels on a CRT, measured in millimetres.
 Generally, the lower the number, the more detailed the image.

-Resolution - a CRT screen is made up of individual dots of colour, or pixels.
+Resolution of a CRT screen is made up of individual dots of colour, or pixels.
 Resolution refers to the number of pixels contained on a display.
 Resolution is typically expressed by identifying the number of pixels on the horizontal axis (rows) and the number of lines on the vertical axis (columns), such as 720x576 for PAL Standard Definition (SD) or 1920x1080 for High Definition (HD).

 LCD - Liquid Crystal Display